Google Business Audit: How, What, and Why!

 Allows you to keep up with Google Business features

 Secondly, regular Google Business Audits make it easy for you as a local marketer to stay up-to-date with the latest Google Business features.
-The digital marketing space is changing every minute and so is Google Business.
-So, regular audits force you to check in on your profile to see what new features exist that you can leverage your business.
+The digital marketing space is changing every minute, and so is Google Business.
+So, regular audits force you to check in on your profile to see what new features exist that you can leverage for your business.

 Reveals weaknesses in your business listing information